vygr/ChrysaLisp/docs/CSCRIPT.md

 # C script expression compiler

-The C script idea came along after I had started changing this over to use the new Lisp engine to replace the NASM assembler.
+The C script idea came along after I had started changing things over to use the new Lisp engine to replace the NASM assembler.
 Partly to show off the power that comes from having a Lisp as your macro assembler and partly to fulfill a need to simplify prototyping code without having to worry about register assignments and running out of registers etc.